cloudoperators/juno/.changeset/four-pumpkins-tie.md

 "@cloudoperators/juno-ui-components": minor
 ---

-Added new Logo for JunoUI into Storybook UI and component: PageHeader
+Added new default logo for JunoUI into Storybook UI and component: PageHeader